Cluedrew/iron-space/README.md

 2. Update - Calls to update the state of all objects.
 This will take into account both the input and the time passed, plus and decitions that come from within individual code blocks.

+    OK I think I have to break this one up.
+I think I will go with 3 parts:
+    1. Update AI - Use inputs (and the changing situation) to update what a GameObject wants to do this frame.
+    2. Update Physics - Use the goals from the AI stage to move things that have to be moved.
+    3. Respond to Collisions - If things bumped into each other tell them they did and see what they want to do about it.
 3. Output - After the world has changed, show those changes.
 Draw to the screen, play sounds and...
 I think that is it.
 I got no rumble going on.
 The logic of deciding what should be outputted mostly happens during update,